frainfreeze/tundra/README.md

 ## Features
 - single shell script
-- fast and simple to setup and configuration
+- fast and simple to setup and configure
 - minimal dependencies: just the `pandoc` on unix-like systems
 - generates static content: easy to host anywhere
 - syntax highlighting for over 100 languages, out of the box